 Please take note: All arriving and departing travellers (including children) must fill in a Travellers Declaration Form (TDF) regardless of the amount of currency carried.
 The TDF is available in all inbound Malaysia Airlines' flights and at check-in counters.
 It should be handed over to the Immigration Officer together with the traveller's Disembarkation Card and Passport.

-Effective from 1 October 1998, please take note of the following currency regulations for travellers to Malaysia:
+Please take note of the following currency regulations for travellers to Malaysia:

 Residents and non-resident travellers are not allowed to bring in or take out more than RM 1,000 per person.